Powerlearnproject/se-assignment-6-introduction-to-python-Faraja-Mwaipyana/README.md

 Importing and Using a Module:

 python
-Copy code

 import math

 # Using math module
 print(math.sqrt(16))  # Output: 4.0
 print(math.pi)  # Output: 3.141592653589793
 File I/O
 How do you read from and write to files in Python?
-Write a script that reads the content of a file and prints it to the console, and another script that writes a list of strings to a file.
+Write a script that reads the content of a file and prints it to the console, and another script that writes a list of strings to a file

 Reading from a File:

 python
-Copy code

 # Reading from a file
 with open('example.txt', 'r') as file:
     content = file.read()